Donald Trump Refuses To Pay Rudy Giuliani's Legal Fees

-Category: World Politics Hits: 1Donald Trump is having a sadz in the White House.
+Category: World Politics Hits: 2Donald Trump is having a sadz in the White House.
 The New York Times is reporting that Trump is crumbling during the last week of his Presidency.
 His staff are quitting faster than HR can process their exit paperwork, banks and law firms are severing their relationships, businesses are refusing to work with him and he appears to be losing his sway over the GOP.
 It is ALL crashing down.
 And I am HERE.
 FOR.
 IT.
 On Wednesday afternoon, just hours after his 2nd impeachment (the first President to ever be impeached twice!) he released a 5-minute hostage video where he condemned the violent riot and insurrection (that he encouraged) and told his army of deranged MAGA supporters to please not do it again (wink wink).
 The video was released on Twitter.
 Not Trump's Twitter account...which is shut down.
 It was put out on the White House Twitter/YouTube account.
 Trump still has not conceded the election that he clearly lost.
 Nor has he called President-elect Joe Biden to congratulate him.
 Not that Biden cares.

 Read more https://crooksandliars.com/2021/01/donald-trump-refusing-pay-rudy-giulianis